Financial Aid Programs

 There are two types of Direct Loans: subsidized and unsubsidized.
 To be eligible for an interest-subsidized loan, a student must demonstrate financial need.
 Most Direct Loans included in a need-based financial aid package are subsidized.
 The federal government pays the interest on subsidized loans while the student is enrolled.
 The federal government does not pay the interest on unsubsidized loans.
 Effective July 1, 2017 through June 30, 2018, the annual interest rate for the subsidized and unsubsidized loan is 4.45 percent for undergraduate and 6.0 percent for graduate borrowers.
 Monthly repayment is usually made over a period of 10 years and begins six months after graduation or when the student ceases to be enrolled at least half time.
 The interest on an unsubsidized loan begins to accrue as soon as the loan is borrowed; however, the student may request a deferment of these interest payments while in school.

-On-campus student employment opportunities are available to Reed students.
-Students who qualify for Federal Work-Study (FWS) can work in either on-campus or certain off-campus positions.
-Students with financial need who do not qualify for FWS are awarded Academic Year Employment as part of their financial aid awards.
-Academic year student employment is funded by the college.
-The FWS program is funded primarily by the federal government.
-The employment portion of a financial aid award is usually $1,750 per year.
-Students typically work about 5 to 7 hours per week.
+On-campus student work opportunities are available to Reed students.
+Students who qualify for Federal Work Study (FWS) can work in either on-campus or certain off-campus positions.
+Students with financial need who do not qualify for FWS are awarded Reed Work Study as part of their financial aid awards.
+Reed Work Study is funded by the college.
+Federal Work Study is funded in part by the federal government along with a Reed college match.
+The work portion of a financial aid award is usually $1,750 per year.
+To earn their full work award, students typically work about 4 to 6 hours per week .